This post was most recently updated on October 7th, 2018

 Aware of the persisting issue about the West Philippine Sea, An Jing, one of the Sulu king’s ancestors in Dezhou city, remains hopeful.
 Her thoughts about the future of Philippine-China relations are perfectly summarized by the four words she uttered during an interview with a veteran Filipina journalist: “Our hearts are connected.”

-The story of China and Philippines started with friendship.
+The story of China and the Philippines started with friendship.
 Let’s all hope it won’t end otherwise.

 Alilunas-Rodgers, K. (1996).
 Sojourners and Settlers: Histories of Southeast China and the Chinese(pp. 25-26).
 University of Hawaii Press.